okta/okta-mobile-swift/Samples/WebSignIn/README.md

 ## Abstract

-Add web-based sign in and single sign-on with the WebAuthenticationUI library and OAuth 2.0 token exchange flow.
+Add web-based sign in and single sign-on that uses the token exchange flow from the OAuth 2.0 specification with the WebAuthenticationUI Library.

 ## Overview